sboosali/cards/README.md

 # Cards

-Search through cards with smart queries and a nice UI
+Search through cards with smart queries and a nice UI.

 For card games like Magic The Gathering.